"Oh, Elk Blood Heart - Tastes like the great white north and I hope you found that I hold all the keys to open up every single door"

 Briefly, Kendra's story begins this way:

-Was Kendra deluded or not.
+Was Kendra deluded or not - Blame the client.

-Was the psychiatrist's behaviour ethical or not.
+Was the psychiatrist's behaviour ethical or not - Blame the therapist.

 They are reasonable questions and yet, as I try to understand this story I keep hearing this phrase in my mind, the operation was a success but the patient died.